The Fifth (band)

-The Fifth is an American hard rock band from Fayetteville, North Carolina, United States.
-Formed and founded by vocalist Roy Cathey and the original line up which consisted of guitarist Dave ”DC” Garcia, bassist Bernie “b-man” Mangiboyat, and drummer Rob Lee.
-The current members are vocalist Roy Cathey, guitarist Justin Womble, bassist Jake Tripp and drummer Gary "Zeus" Smith.
-The Fifth signed to EMG/Universal Records in July 2009, with Monster Energy sponsoring the band.
+THE FIFTH is an American hard rock band originally formed in Fayetteville, North Carolina, United States.
+Founded in 2001 by vocalist Roy Cathey, the current lineup also includes guitarist Jack Frost, bassist Jake Tripp and drummer Gary "Zeus" Smith.
+The band signed to EMG/Universal Records in July 2009, with Monster Energy sponsoring the band.

-In 2012, The Fifth celebrated 11 years together with a free show at IT'Z Entertainment City in Fayetteville, North Carolina.
+In 2012, the band celebrated 11 years together with a free show at IT'Z Entertainment City in Fayetteville, North Carolina.

-The Fifth announced a North-American tour with Maryland heavy metal band, Offensive in early 2022; The Fifth and Offensive will start their tour in West Virginia on March 25, 2022.
+THE FIFTH announced a North-American tour with Maryland heavy metal band, Offensive in early 2022.
 Later that year they performed on Kiss Kruise XI.

 History

 Roy's career in music started in the late 1980s with a band called Gibraltar.
 Gibraltar received air play locally with a ballad titled "Real", then in the early 1990s, he joined a band called Cold Sweat with former Keel Lead and Rhythm guitarist Marc Ferrari.
 Roy Cathey co-wrote "Long Way Down" and "Killing Floor" from Cold Sweat's debut album Break Out.
 Cold Sweat released the "Lets Make Love Tonight" video to MTV and on that day, Cold Sweat was dropped from MCA records.
 The breakup of Cold Sweat came when Grunge took over MTV and radio due to its objectively more interesting songwriting.

 Bernie Mangiboyat and Roy Cathey met in their early days on the Fayetteville music scene.
-Cathey played in a band called Gibraltar along side the later Fifth guitar player Dave “DC” Garcia, while Mangiboyat played for another local band.
+Cathey played in a band called Gibraltar alongside the later Fifth guitar player Dave "DC" Garcia, while Mangiboyat played for another local band.
 They met when Cathey phoned Mangiboyat one day to ask him to be the opening act for his band.
 Thereafter, Mangiboyat and his band performed alongside Gibraltar and his future bandmate of The Fifth.
 Mangiboyat's band broke up in the early 1990s.
 The Fifth would later form in 2001.

-The Fifth was formed in 2001 In Fayetteville NC by vocalist Roy Cathey, guitarist Dave ”DC” Garcia, bassist Bernie “B-man” Mangiboyat, and drummer Rob Lee.
-They would get their name from Roy’s job as a dj in adult clubs.
+The Fifth was formed in 2001 In Fayetteville NC by vocalist Roy Cathey, guitarist Dave "DC" Garcia, bassist Bernie "B-man" Mangiboyat, and drummer Rob Lee.
+They would get their name from Roy's job as a dj in adult clubs.
 When counting money he would tally it up to keep track.
-Roy came up with the name “The Fifth” and thought “That would look cool on a kick drum”.
-A self-titled EP was later released, later followed by a compilation EP called “Welcome To The War” following their debate album.
+Roy came up with the name "The Fifth" and thought "That would look cool on a kick drum".
+A self-titled EP was later released, later followed by a compilation EP called "Welcome To The War" following their debate album.
 Their first album 'Plead' released in 2003.
 In 2006, D.C Garcia left the band and was replaced by Icky Jim.
 Rob Lee departed in 2007 and was replaced by Marc Anthony.